 “I knew I wanted to run my own business when I got made redundant from a fantastic job thinking I was completely safe.
 My husband became self-employed and loves every minute of it.
 He spurred me on but it took me two years after setting up my VA business to take the leap of faith full-time.”

 “I’m not going anywhere in my current job and I don’t see much opportunity for growth.
 I want to challenge myself and see where it takes me.
 Also, my husband and I want to travel full-time around the country in our RV and this would be a good way for us to be able to do that and have an income coming in at the same time.”

 Some of the reasons why it’s great to be a Virtual Assistant

 You can work when you want

-From being able to spend more time with your kids to looking after elderly family members, working for yourself means you can organise your day to fit around the life you have or the type of life you want to create.
+From being able to spend more time with your kids to caring for elderly family members, working for yourself as a Virtual Assistant means you can organise your day to fit around the life you have or the type of life you want to create.